Child and Youth Care Studies

 Course content

-The programme is aimed at students with an interest in developing positive strategies for affirming and developing the professional identity of child and youth care practice.
-It draws from a variety of disciplines and approaches including child and youth care, social pedagogy, sociology, psychology, health, education, social work and social policy.
+Developed in partnership with the Centre for Excellence for Children’s Care and Protection (CELCIS), the programme has a fresh, engaging curriculum that draws from a variety of disciplines and approaches including child and youth care, social pedagogy, sociology, psychology, health, education, social work and social policy.

-You'll develop theoretically informed, practice-based understanding of issues related to the social, political and cultural contexts of children and youth.
+You'll develop a theoretically informed, practice-based understanding of issues related to the social, political and cultural contexts of children and youth.

-The role of the state, non-governmental agencies and private organisations in the provision of child welfare services will be examined along with the internationalisation of child welfare policy through developments such as UNCRC.
+The role of the state, non-governmental agencies and private organisations in the provision of child welfare services will be examined along with the internationalisation of child welfare policy through developments such as the UNCRC.
+A range of approaches and traditions of childcare practice will be considered, including child and youth care, social pedagogy, residential childcare and social work.

 Information for international students